SamChevalier/samchevalier.github.io/questions.md

 I enjoy writing.
 I also enjoy exploring technical ideas.
 I think writing helps *flesh out* these ideas.
 It helps to concretize them, bring them into focus, and acknowledge their limitations.
 I especially like when these ideas are inspired by our daily, lived experiences.
 For example

-* Luitzen Egbertus Jan Brouwer stirring his coffee, and
+* Luitzen Egbertus Jan Brouwer [stirring his coffee](https://sites.pitt.edu/~armin/publicdocs/Delta%20-%20Brouwer.pdf), and discovering the fixed point theorem
-* Einstein's happiest thought
+* Einstein's [``happiest" thought](https://arxiv.org/pdf/2209.13781): realizing that falling and weightless are equivalent
-* Leonhard Euler – Bridges of Königsberg
+* Leonhard Euler trying to cross the [seven bridges of Königsberg](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) only once
+* James Clerk Maxwell thinking of electromagetism as a cascade of [mechanical gears](https://qstbb.pa.msu.edu/storage/new_ed/e_and_m/J-140_Maxwell_3_S4.html)
+* Stan Ulman using his experiences gambling and play cards to concoct the [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) method
-* The apple falling on Newton's head
+* The apple falling on Newton's head...

 LLMs do not, yet, have these daily lived experiences.
 Furthermore, there are open questions about how